 Here at Collis Primary School, we aim to inspire all children to develop a love of physical activity and sport.
 Through good physical education, whole school values and a whole child approach, we aim to nurture confident, resilient children who will strive for their personal best.
 We listen to our children wants and needs and provide them with a range of active experiences and clubs.
 We want to aid our children in obtaining the values and skills to celebrate and respect the success of others, as well as modestly celebrating their own successes.
 We aim to ensure that our delivery of physical education allows all children to have the skills and mindset to leave primary school with the capabilities to be successful in their sporting challenges and active lifestyles at secondary school and beyond.
+Our proximity to the River Thames also means that swimming and water safety are integral aspects of the PE curriculum at Collis.
 We strive to educate both our children and families to develop a greater understanding on how to live healthy lifestyles and make healthy choices.
 We are dedicated to ensuring healthy minds, as well as bodies and will continue to support our children's well-being.
 We have strong links and partnerships with local clubs within our community, including Harlequins RFC, Brentford FC and Teddington HC ensuring Collis children and families receive the support and knowledge they need.

-To ensure the children at Collis are exposed to a broad variety of sports and activities, our curriculum includes a focus on ABC (Agility, Balance and Co-ordination), swimming and dance in the Early Years and Key Stage 1.
-This moves on to sport specific units in Key Stage 2 including Athletics, Gymnastics, Football, Tag-Rugby, Ultimate Frisbee, American Football, Hockey, Cricket and Rounders among others.
+To ensure the children at Collis are exposed to a broad variety of sports and activities, our curriculum includes a focus on fundamental movement skills in the Early Years and Key Stage 1 whilst moving on to sport specific units in Key Stage 2 including Netball, Tag-Rugby, Hockey and Cricket among others.

 The P.E. at Collis supplemented effectively with a broad and varied extra-curricular sporting offer.
 Led by specialist sports coaches and dedicated members of Collis staff, a vast majority of children are actively involved in a variety of clubs including Gymnastics, Skipping, Football and Dodgeball.
-Those children who are the least active are identified and actively encouraged to come along, raise their heart-rates and join in the fun.
-These opportunities are open to everyone and can be funded by Collis where necessary.
+Those children who are the least active are identified and actively encouraged to come along, raise their heart-rates and begin their journey towards healthy participation.
+These opportunities are open to everyone and are funded by Collis where necessary.

 P.E. has a high profile at our school.
 Our children are confident with applying a range of skills and techniques to actively participate in different activities.